 Do you want the trash on your WordPress website to be emptied automatically?

-By default, WordPress will automatically delete anything that has been in the trash for 30 days.
+By default, WordPress automatically deletes anything that has been in the trash for 30 days.
 But some users might like the trash to be emptied more or less often.

-In this article, we will show you how you can automatically empty your trash daily, weekly, or as regularly as you want.
+In this article, we’ll show you how to automatically empty your trash daily, weekly, or at any interval you want.

 What Is Trash in WordPress?